ML Engine

 private Series<double> BaseSignal = null;

-private Indicators.ASF.MLEngine mlengine = null;
+private Indicators.ASF.MLEngine ml = null;

-3. Configure required additional data series (State.Configure)
+3. Add required data series (State.Configure)

 else if (State == State.Configure)